Deal or No Deal: Basis and antecedents

 Despite its air of originality and huge international success—there are more than 60 versions worldwide—there have been, in fact, numerous antecedents to the current run of shows.
 The first was the It's in the Bag, a New Zealand radio game show invented by Selwyn Toogood which began in the 1950s and which ran for decades after it was later adapted for television (1970s–90s).
 The show popularized the catch-phrases, "By hokey," and "What will it be, customers—the money or the bag?" in New Zealand.
-Similarly, in the 1950s, the UK TV show Take Your Pick offered contestants the choice of taking a money offer or risking opening a box.
+Similarly, in the 1950s, the UK TV show Take Your Pick! offered contestants the choice of taking a money offer or risking opening a box.
 Later, in the 1980s, The Bong Game, a radio call-in show created by UK's Capital FM, tested contestants by offering them increasing returns in tandem with increasing risk.

 Another long-running game show, Let's Make a Deal, involved contestants deciding whether or not to take offers based on what may or may not be behind a curtain/door or inside a box.
 Let's Make a Deal ran in the U.S. for nearly three decades from 1963 to 1991, during which time Monty Hall was the program's "Big Dealer," and was revived in 2009 with Wayne Brady as the Big Dealer.
 Also in the U.S., in the 1970s and 1980s, was a game show called Treasure Hunt, hosted by Geoff Edwards and produced by Chuck Barris's company, which featured a similar concept to Deal or No Deal.
 The show featured contestants selecting a treasure chest or box with surprises inside in the hope of winning large prizes or a cash jackpot.
 Both game shows, however, also featured worthless or nearly-worthless joke prizes, which Let's Make a Deal called "zonks" and which Treasure Hunt called "klunks."
-Deal or No Deal does not feature such joke prizes in the US version but does in many international versions.
+Deal or No Deal does not feature such joke prizes in the American version but does in many international versions.
 Finally, from 1997 to 2003, Win Ben Stein's Money pitted contestants against an in-house adversary.